glecolle/diaporama-js/README.md

 Several music sequences can be defined and picture display duration and delay can be forced.
 Everything is rendered in a browser using canvas and CSS.

-Just open diaporama.html to view the sample demo.
+Open diaporama.html to view the sample demo.